A 10-year-old girl said something that has had me thinking about passion ever since.

 The thesaurus lists a hundred synonyms for passion, including zeal, ardor, eagerness, fervor, hunger, enthusiasm, mania, obsession, and energy.

 Sean Payton has a passion for football.
-In season and out, colleagues say this coach of the New Orleans Saints championship football team is first in the office in the morning and the last one to leave at night.
+In season and out, colleagues say this former coach of the New Orleans Saints football team (and now with the Denver team) is first in the office in the morning and the last one to leave at night.

 Consultants tell businessmen and pastors alike that to achieve the highest level of success, one must have a passion for growing his business or his church.